yasir2000/openwrt-oldwiki-md/DropbearPublicKeyAuthenticationHowto.rst

 = Configuration =

-== Generate the Public and Private Key pairs ==
+== Generate the Public and Private Key pair ==

-Now we create our public and private key pairs.
-I show you how to create them using Linux and Windows.
-In the same step we copy the public key onto the router.
+Create the public and private key pair and copy it to the router.
+We show you how to create the key using Linux and Windows.

-=== With the OpenSSH client ===
+=== With the OpenSSH client on Linux ===

-On Linux open a shell and type:
+If you haven't already got a {{{.ssh/id_dsa.pub}}} file on your Linux system (not the router), open a shell and type:

 {{{
 ssh-keygen -t dsa